faranalytics/socketnaut/README.md

 ## Tuning Strategies

-Scaling can be tuned by specifying a minimum and maximum number of allocated worker threads.
-The minimum and maximum number of worker threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minWorkers` and `maxWorkers` parameters.
-Further, the `workersCheckingInterval` can be used in order to set the frequency at which inactive worker threads are culled until the `minWorkers` threshold is reached.
+Scaling can be tuned by specifying either minimum and maximum range, or a specific number, of allocated worker threads to be spawned.

 ### `ServiceProxy` constructor parameters relevant to tuning:
 #### socketnaut.createServiceProxy(options)